 I remember coming back from 'Nam in 1967.
 The citizens of this country gave me and the rest of us a hard time.
 To be quite frank, they shit on us.
 I have never forgotten that.
 Refer back to my holding a grudge thing above.
-None of the major candidates served in the military.
+None of the major candidates for the 2016 presidency election served in the military.
 One dodged the draft on numerous occasions.
 If you don't know who that was, it's time for you to read a little History 101.
 The fact none of them served is one of the reasons I couldn't support them.
 I don't particularly agree with all the shit the military does, but I put that aside and did my job.
 Yes, I was a maverick when I was in the Service.
 Following blindly has never been something I've been guilty of.
 However, being over in 'Nam taught me some valuable lessons, and perhaps gave me more of a pessimistic view on life.
 I learned to trust me.
 Sometimes, there is no one else.

 One of the biggest lessons learned is that so-called leadership from the top is anything but that.
 Johnson played around in his White House sandbox at night with toy soldiers to try and figure things out.
 As far as I'm concerned, he was a total jerk.
 Many more soldiers died because he and the top brass were totally ineffective.
 Thanks for nothing, LBJ.

 I return to the citizens back then who dodged the draft and other wonderful goodies.
-I see a decided parallel with the way folks vote then and now.
+I see a decided parallel with the way folks voted then and now.
 It's not pretty.
 It's not logical.
 They vote on emotions and not facts.
 That solves nothing.
 Will we now see a lessening of posts anytime soon about this shit?
 You're living in a fantasy world if you believe that.

 One good thing this election did was to show people that politicians on both sides of the aisle are rather foul-mouthed bastards.
 The language I use in my horror novels seems tame compared to that.
 How is this a good thing?
 It shows them for what they are.
 And, glory be, it means that no one can write to me and say, "Blaze, your language in that novel is bad."
 If the religious right and left-wing politically correct folk can say it, then so can I.